How to Host a Summer Book Club for Kids: Charlotte’s Web

 Even if you don’t pass out your invitations while school is in session, make sure to give a good four weeks between invite and the date of the book club meeting so everyone has time to read the book.

-4. Plan thematic activities
+4. Plan thematic activities for your book club

 As I’m sure you well know, parties with kids have to be well-planned and you have to have enough activities to last, because these little people move from one thing to the next at the speed of light!